olynch/artifacts-r-us/README.md

 # Artifacts R Us

 This is an extremely simple server for software artifacts (that is, compiled releases of software).
+It's probably less secure and less featureful than [JFrog Artifactory](https://jfrog.com/artifactory/), but it's more fun (also I couldn't figure out how to set up jfrog)!

 ## Storage